 Moth Pest Control

 Australia has an astounding 22,000 species of moths, with only around half of these given scientific names.
 With two pairs of wings coated in scales, large compound eyes and a coiled proboscis, the various species show great differences in terms of their size and appearance.
 Most cause no harm at all and many are useful for their role in silk-making and nutrition.
 However, the notorious webbing clothes moth and the case-making clothes moth can be terrible household pests and cause serious damage, requiring the attention of a highly qualified pest technician.
 For a complete Moth solution in your workplace get SMART Sense installed.
 SMART Sense detects moths remotely and alerts us of any activity, protecting you from a potential infestation.
+Find out more when you download our Moth Fact Sheet!

 This pest is covered in our home protection plans.Get A Free Quote Now!